ying-teaching/python/5-functions/module.md

 main()
 ```

+The `assert` is a Python keyword that checks the following boolean expression.
+If the expression is true, nothing happen.
+If the expression is false, it reports an error message.
+You often use an assertion when you want to test a function.

 You want to run the `main` function in the command line but don't want to run the test code when a module is imported into another file.
 However, the above code will run `main()` when it is imported.
 What you need is a way to find out if a module is imported or is executed from a command line.

 Python provides a mechanims to distinguish the two execution modes.
 When the Python interpreter processes a module, it creates a special variable named `__name__`.
 It is a convention in Python that variable names started with `_` or `__` are used by the system.
 The `__name_` has two possible values: